Life Insurance with Preferred Rates for High Blood Pressure Patients

 - Weakened and narrowed blood vessels in your kidneys.
 This can inhibit the organs from functioning properly.

 - Thickened, narrowed or torn blood vessels in the eyes.
 This can result in vision loss.
-Doctors can tell if you have high blood pressure by looking into your eyes.
+Doctors can tell if you have hypertension pressure by looking into your eyes.

 - Metabolic syndrome.
 Cholesterol, high blood pressure; and high insulin levels can make you more likely to develop diabetes, heart disease and stroke.

 - Trouble with your memory or understanding information.
-Uncontrolled high blood pressure may also affect your ability to think, remember and learn.
+Uncontrolled high pressure readings may also affect your ability to think, remember and learn.

-Before your Paramed visit, make sure you do not drink or eat foods such as coffee, tea, energy drinks or candy containing contain caffeine and increase your blood pressure.
+Before your Para-med visit, make sure you do not drink or eat foods such as coffee, tea, energy drinks or candy containing contain caffeine and magnify your test readings.

-If a Paramed takes your blood pressure and finds a high blood pressure reading, those results will go right to the insurance company underwriting department to be processed.
-Your blood pressure might be normal everyday but the Paramed’s elevated reading is what they are going to go by.
+If a Para-med takes your blood pressure and finds high readings, those results will go right to the insurance company underwriting department to be processed.
+Your blood pressure might be normal everyday but the Param-ed’s elevated reading is what they are going to go by.
 This will cause nothing but complications with what should normally be a smooth sailing application process.
-At this point you’re going to have to prove that this elevated reading is not your normal high blood pressure reading.
-Keep in mind that life insurance companies will adjust their rates to meet the level of high blood pressure that you have.
+At this point you’re going to have to prove that this elevated reading is not your normal everyday reading.
+Keep in mind that life insurance companies will adjust their rates to meet the level of Hypertension that you have.

-To be able to receive the best rates on Term life insurance for people with high blood pressure, the companies will look at other important factors such as your height and weight.
+To be able to receive the best rates on Term life insurance, the companies will look at other important factors such as your height and weight.